ocftw/OpenGovReport14-16/src/jade/md/en/ch-2.md

 ### Economic Impact

-> A few new business models but no data economy industrial chain;
+> * A few new business models but no data economy industrial chain
-> As the data owner, the government seizes the market and is killing the data economy
+> * As the data owner, the government seizes the market and is killing the data economy

 The data economy has always been an important aspect of open data to the government.
 For the past three years, the Industrial Development Bureau (IDB) has invested in enterprise subsidies and incentives for innovation and held product launch events.
 There are already a few open-data-based new business models as the result, such as the site choosing system of the Mercuies & Associates Holding and the AGRI-GIS service developed by EMCT are good examples.
 However, the above-mentioned cases did not facilitate the forming of a data economy industrial chain.
 Moreover, in the past three years, the government has worked with long-term system vendors and built websites and apps.
 These apps have few users, create no profit for the government, increase public servants’ workload, and are destroying many start-up business opportunities (Chen, 2016).